HodaZamani/HodaZamani.github.io/_projects/2_project.md

 <p align="justify">•  To access personalized health tips and reminders based on their medical conditions</p>
 <p align="justify">•  To connect with doctors and pharmacists for consultations and advice</p>
 <p align="justify">•  To share their medication history and records with their family and caregivers</p>
 <p align="justify">My pharmacy app is a smart and convenient solution for managing your health and wellness.
 It uses deep learning algorithms to analyze your data and provide you with the best recommendations.
-It also ensures your privacy and security by encrypting your information and storing it on a secure cloud.</p>
+It also ensures your privacy and security by encrypting your information and storing it on a secure cloud.

 <p align="justify">The app is headed by <b>professor Mohammad H. Nadimi-Shahraki</b> as the principal investigator and <b>Hoda Zamani</b> as the co-principal investigator.</p>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/12.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/12.jpg" title="example image" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/13.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/13.jpg" title="example image" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/14.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/14.jpg" title="example image" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>